 You don’t have to be familiar with the classic Sienkiewicz novel to enjoy this new trilogy.
 Fans of strong heroines like Wonder Woman will be captivated by Malka, a girl raised by a Sect of Thieves and trained to kill in service to the Black Goddess she worships.
 Her story begins in a remote corner of the British Empire, in what is now India and Pakistan.
 I can’t say more about other new characters without spoiling it for you.

 So what does this have to do with Slovenia?
 (Aside from Piran being an inspirational place for any visitor.)
 Anzur Clement has embraced his heritage from Poland on his grandmother’s side of the family and from Slovenia on his grandfather’s side.
 He has become a dual citizen of the USA and Slovenia, through ancestry.
 There are a few hints that one of his main characters may be of Slovene descent.
 He plans to explore this heritage further in his next series, Voyages of Fortune, inspired by a visit to the castle of Celje and its role in European history.
-(Read the prequel here, but you should read all three Keepers of the Stones books first to avoid spoilers.)
+Click here to download the complete set of books on Amazon, or order print books at slightly higher cost.

 This blog is all about the kindness of strangers.
 And I hope you, dear readers, will be kind enough to give this new Slovene-American author a try.
-Visit Andrew’s blog and click on the link to download the first book to your e-reader for free!
+Visit Andrew’s blog and click on the link to download two books to your e-reader for free!
 One of them is a collection of short stories.
 You’ll learn the backstories of some of the Keepers of the Stone characters, including Liza — the shapeshifting felinoid on the cover.
 The other is a short novella that will break your heart.
 It’s the story of a young boy kidnapped by extremists and forced to fight as a child soldier in the Kosovo War.

 Disclosure: he’s my son.
 Andrew holds a PhD in European Studies from the Universite Libre de Bruxelles in Belgium.
-He is currently living in Ljubljana.
 His stories also draw inspiration from Shakespeare and classic operas, as he explores real historical events and some fascinating Slavic myths that are less well known in the English-speaking world.
 Read more about Andrew on Total Slovenia News.

 The future of the world in the hands of misfit teenagers and their mystical allies: What could go wrong?
 As Andrew himself might say, with a delicious smile, “Do you really want to find out?”